shahar-shemesh/funruehl-landing-page/README.md

 For any inquiries or questions regarding the Funruehl Landing Page project, please contact Shahar Shemesh at [shahar@usa.com].

 Thank you for your interest in this project.
-We hope that the FontLand Landing Page will effectively showcase your new font, attract potential users, and contribute to its success.
+Hope that the FontLand Landing Page will effectively showcase your new font, attract potential users, and contribute to its success.
 Happy coding!